Kent Police: Crime Data Integrity inspection 2017

 90.2% of reported sex offences were recorded

-Over 400 reports of sex offence crime were not recorded
+Over 400 reports of sex offence crime a year are not recorded

 The force’s recording of reports of sexual offences (including rape), is a concern.
 We found that the force records 90.2 percent of sexual offence crimes that are reported to it (with a confidence interval of +/- 2.99 percent).
 We estimate that this means the force fails to record over 400 reported sexual offence crimes each year.